aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 The first line in the above bash statements goes through all installed versions and removes them all.

 > Note: some of the commands above may not be required, but running them all will ensure a clean uninstall.
+You can safely ignore any file or directory does not exist errors.

 ## Installing the latest PHP version